1893 Chicago mayoral election: Campaign

-Cregier's candidacy received little regard.

-The bitter primary race against Hesing had turned many German voters away from supporting Harrison in the general election.

-Both Allerton and Cregier made attempts to paint Harrison as corrupt.
+During the campaign, Cregier's third-party candidacy received little regard.
+He was not seen as being in a position to win, though there was some view he might garner a somewhat sizable vote share.

+In the past fourteen years (dating back to Harrison's first mayoral victory in 1879), Republicans had only won two mayoral elections.
+However, in this era, mayoral races in Chicago were still typically closely contested, and Republicans usually carried the city in national elections.
+The city's newspapers confidently predicted that the election would herald an Allerton victory.
 The day of the election, each party felt assured of their chances.
-On their part, Republicans hoped for an overwhelming victory, with the Chicago Tribune predicting that one would happen due to what they predicted would be massive defections by Democratic-leaning voters in the city's German wards, in which Hesing had been popular.
+On their part, Republicans hoped for an overwhelming victory.
+The Republican-aligned Chicago Tribune newspaper predicted that such a victory would be facilitated by a strong Republican vote in the city's German ward (where Hesing had been popular), expecting massive defections from the Democratic Party to Republican party by voters in those wards of voters (which typically leaned Democratic).
+This was because the bitter Democratic nomination race Harrison had faced against Hesing had turned many German voters away from supporting Harrison in the general election.

 Results

 Harrison won, becoming the first mayor in Chicago history to be elected to a fifth term.
 His victory was considered a landslide, and his roughly 21,000 vote margin of victory was the greatest of any of Harrison's mayoral victories.

 The election result was considered to be a surprise, as most newspapers had predicted Allerton to have been the strong favorite to win the election.

 Harrison received 87.87% of the Polish-American vote, while Allerton received only 11.20%.